Can Too Much Chlorine in Hot Tub Damage it?

 • Create a schedule and stick to it!

-Keeping up with your chlorine levels is very important.
-If they start to exceed acceptable levels, fix it as soon as possible to avoid further damage to your hot tub.
+It is very important to monitor your chlorine levels.
+If they start to exceed acceptable levels, fix them as soon as possible to avoid further damage to your hot tub.

 Also read my article Can Too Much Chlorine in Hot Tub Damage it?